HappyTetrahedron/penguard/README.md

 -   A server (kindly provided by VSOS)

-We will rely on Java for development of the Android app and the Discovery Server.
+We will rely on Java for development of the Android app and the Liaison Server.

 We will need the following software: